 The vapor glazing techniques of salt and soda firing yield surfaces that are impossible to achieve in most other types of firing.
 And, the potter remains an active participant in the decorating process throughout the loading and the firing of the kiln.
 Plus, it is great for those who like to live on the edge… Read More »

 Today’s technique comes to us from ceramist Mark Bollwinkel of Los Altos, California.
-After reading Gail Nichols’ book Soda, Clay and Fire and her article in Ceramics Monthly by the same name, Mark Bollwinkel and his potter friends decided to do some experimenting with soda firing in the wood kiln they fire together.
+After reading Gail Nichols’ book and her article in by the same name, Mark and his potter friends decided to do some experimenting with soda firing in the wood kiln they fire together.
 Our firing group conducted an experiment to introduce… Read More »